Last updated on December 31st, 2018 at 12:01 pm

 Coming in at #3 Uruguay makes the list because of its broad appeal, offering relaxing, beautiful, scenery without sacrificing modern amenities.
 Punta del Este is a popular holiday destination for many Uruguayans and if you enjoy beautiful warm waters, this seaside city is the ideal place to retire.
 Here you can find a variety of restaurants, shops, beaches and even a casino to keep you entertained.
 During the high season, the city is full of energy and during the low season, the pace slows down, creating a great balance year round.
 If beaches and city life are what you seek, Punta del Este could be the place for you.
 Check out our blog post that featured Punta del Este as one of the Happiest Cities in South America.

 Like any country, there are different areas where real estate is more affordable; but overall, Uruguay is an affordable place to live.
-Uruguayans are very friendly and welcoming to foreigners and with the well-established expatriate community foreigners have a greater sense of comfort.
+Uruguayans are very friendly and welcoming to foreigners and with the well-established expatriate community, foreigners have a greater sense of comfort.
 Uruguay is centrally located in South America, making it easy to travel to nearby countries such as Argentina and Brazil.
 Uruguay has it all, great highways, easy access to nearby countries, modern amenities, and a relaxing atmosphere to call home.

 #2 Colombia – Retire in South America

 Just a flight away from many cities in the United States, Colombia ranks #2 on our list of the best places to retire in South America.
 This diverse country is steadily growing in popularity and is the new hotspot for those seeking a unique place to retire.
-Colombia is one of the most affordable countries within South America.
+Colombia is one of the most affordable countries in South America.
 A couple living there can get by comfortably on around $1,200 USD per month, according to International Living.
 Not only is the cost of living low, but Colombia offers some of the best and most affordable health care in South America.
 Similar to Uruguay, Colombia has seen a large increase in expat communities in cities like Medellin and Bogota and Colombians are known for being incredibly friendly and welcoming to foreigners.

 In Colombia, it would be nearly impossible to find yourself bored or unimpressed.
-As one of the most bio-diverse countries in the world, Colombia offers a range of geography from beautiful beaches, to lush jungles and mountains.
+As one of the most bio-diverse countries in the world, Colombia offers a range of geography from beautiful beaches to lush jungles and mountains.

 For those seeking a Caribbean lifestyle, make your way to Cartagena along the coast in Northern Colombia.
 Although it has become more modern, Cartagena does not lack in old colonial charm.
 Stroll along cobblestone streets, past colorful historical buildings and feel step back in time.
 No matter which city you choose in Colombia, it’s easy to live like a king without spending a fortune.